wermos/blog/_posts/2022-09-15-naruto-detail.md

 ---
 layout: single
-title:  "A Small Detail in Naruto Shippuuden: Sealing Jutsus"
+title:  "A Small Detail in Naruto Shippuuden: Sealing Jutsu"
 date:   2022-09-15 16:00:35 +0530
 categories: anime naruto
 ---

-This is a small detail I noticed while telling someone about an amazing scene in the show.
+This post is about a small detail I noticed while telling someone about an amazing scene in the show.

 > **Warning:**
 > Spoilers ahead.
 If you are still watching Naruto Shippuuden, and are at an episode before **episode 250**, skip this blog post.

+# The Detail

+Whenever anyone in the show performs a Jutsu that results in seal marks being created, they always do it on the ground, and the marks always show up on the ground, or somewhere with a hard surface.
+The one exception to this rule is Minato Namikaze.
+His extensive knowledge of Sealing Jutsu allows him to use Jutsu that result in seal marks anywhere (including doing them in the air), and the resultant marks show up in the air.

+If you're wondering where I got this theory from, or why I think it's true, keep reading!

 # Naruto's Parents

 We know that Naruto's parents are Minato Namikaze, of the Namikaze clan, and Kushina Uzumaki, of the Uzumaki clan.
 When Naruto is trying to tame the nine-tailed fox and he meets his mother, we get to see the whole backstory about the infamous attack on the Hidden Leaf Village 16 years ago.

-One of the things Kushina mentions is that the Uzumaki clan was known for their deep knowledge of Sealing Jutsus.
-She goes on mention to that Minato spent time with her mother and learned many things about Sealing Jutsus.
+One of the things Kushina mentions is that the Uzumaki clan was known for their deep knowledge of Sealing Jutsu.
+She goes on say that Minato spent time with her mother and learned many things about Sealing Jutsu.

-# Summoning Jutsus
+# Summoning Jutsu

-An important class of jutsus in the show are the _Summoning Jutsus_.
+An important class of jutsus in the show are the _Summoning Jutsu_.
 As you may recall, these are jutsus used to summon animals, usually for fighting purposes.

 ## An Aside: Uses of Summoned Animals